 “For the avoidance of doubt, applicants and their legal advisors should note that this return date is purely an administrative deadline to commence the processing of single procedure applications as soon as possible.
 Flexibility is being provided by the International Protection Office if extra time is required for completion of the Questionnaire and for the receipt of legal advice if required.”

 Read full note here: IPO website

 If you need help writing to the IPO requesting an extension, please come to our office during opening hours for assistance.
 You can also find a sample template letter on Nasc’s website here: Template letter

 Full information note from the IPO available to view below (multiple languages available at www.ipo.gov.ie):

-The Irish Refugee Council (IRC) are also hosting information sessions.
-Please visit the IRC website for details: Irish Refugee Council.
-The Irish Refugee Council (IRC) also has a useful information note on the International Protection Act and answers some frequently asked questions: IRC Information Note
+The Irish Refugee Council (IRC) has a useful information note on the International Protection Act and answers some frequently asked questions: IRC Information Note

 - To speak with a case-worker/ legal officer at Doras Luimní, please call in to our office on Monday, Tuesday or Thursday mornings to arrange an appointment.